brenoneill/data-maps/README.md

 - Fides 'Integration': I added in the preference for a user to filter using the 'Fideslang' structure.
 I think with a bigger dataset this would be very helpful and found the structure really helpful.
 Using this structure I was also able to enable the user to filter vased on 'identifiable' data (even though all the data in this was idenitifiable)

 ## AOB and Feedback
-Nothing else really.
+I'm not too happy with the clear button, I would have liked to tidy that up a bit, it's in a different position for filters and query, I also would probably repoisition the 'Hide Filters' button - however, I was very close to the 4 hours so decided to go with it as is.
+The label showing when filters are hidden is a little jumpy, so that's also something I'd like to address along with some general tinkering of animations.

 I actually enjoyed the excercise, there was a lot of ways to go and I think it was well structured.

 # Get up and running in local